 SD-WAN (software-defined WAN).

-The telecom companies should take a more informed approach to simplification of business processes which can help them ride the digital transformation wave.
+Telecom companies should take a more informed approach to simplification of business processes which can help them ride the digital transformation wave.